 Have your say – join the National Statistics Executive Group

-The National Statistics Executive Group (NSEG) is the monthly senior executive committee that I chair, which makes strategic decisions on a range of topics cutting right across ONS and the whole statistical system.
+The National Statistics Executive Group (NSEG) is the monthly senior executive committee that I chair, which makes strategic decisions on a range of topics cutting right across the Office for National Statistics (ONS) and the whole statistical system.

 We’ve had some fantastic contributions from colleagues in the past, who have had great things to say about their experiences.